levertco/pitches/README.md

 2. As a user, I would like to vote on the pitch they liked and give it a downvote or upvote.
 3. As a user, I would like to be signed in for me to leave a comment.
 4. As a user, I would like to receive a welcoming email once I sign up.
+5. As a user, I would like to view the pitches I have created in my profile page.